Skip to content

 2. Search for (by name) and install the following extensions:

-Note: The Python extension also installs Pylance and Python Debugger.
+Note: The Python extension also installs Pylance, Python Debugger and Python Environments.
 In the end, you should have the following six extensions installed:

 Figure 4: List of Installed Extensions